rasmusnuko/SMC0/README.md

 Based on specific musical contexts derived from the notation input.

 The model has been trained with a combination of live recordings and the corresponding musical score.
-The recordings are categorized based on their emotional and expressive properties. ()
+The recordings are categorized based on their emotional and expressive properties, in addition to melody, harmony, rhythm and repetition.

-The AI will learn how different musical notation accents are played by humans, and will reproduce those characteristics.
-Such as small variations in intensity and pitch (intensity, small pitch variations)

 #### **UI / UX** *to interact with the plugin.*